What are Downtown Development Districts (DDDs)?

 Why were DDDs created?

 Downtown Development Districts, authorized by Senate Bill 191 on June 5, 2014, establish economic development incentives that promote revitalization of Delaware’s downtowns.
-In Governor Jack Markell’s weekly message of August 8, 2014 he states, “Downtown Development Districts will spur private capital investment in commercial business districts, stimulate job growth, help build a stable community of long term residents by improving housing opportunities; and strengthen our neighborhoods.
+Then-governor Jack Markell stated “Downtown Development Districts will spur private capital investment in commercial business districts, stimulate job growth, help build a stable community of long term residents by improving housing opportunities; and strengthen our neighborhoods.
 By spurring economic activity in our downtowns, Delaware will attract more talented people, innovative small businesses and residents from all walks of life.
 And that will keep Delaware moving forward.”